annsyso/Call-Center-KPI-Dashboard/README.md

   _Found that answer time and satisfaction rating were similar across employees, so pivoted to call volume and resolution rates._

--Identified which employees had the highest and lowest resolution rates.
+- Identified which employees had the highest and lowest resolution rates.

 **4. Finalizing the Dashboard**